Portable Eye Examination Kit (Peek)

 Connecting eye doctors and nurses to treat patients in remote settings

-Peek is being developed through a collaboration between the International Centre for Eye Health (ICEH) at the London School of Hygiene & Tropical Medicine, the University of Strathclyde and the Glasgow Centre for Ophthalmic Research.
-Several initial applications have already been developed and are currently under formal assessment, being compared to standard equipment in a large population-based study in Kenya.
+Peek has been developed through a collaboration between the International Centre for Eye Health at the London School of Hygiene & Tropical Medicine, the University of Strathclyde and the Glasgow Centre for Ophthalmic Research.

-The Consortium is helping to fully realise Peek through extensive development, validation studies and clinical trials and by making it a widely available, easy to use, low-cost, evidence-based tool to enhance eye care across the Commonwealth and other low- and middle-income settings around the world.
+The Consortium is helping to fully realise Peek through extensive development, validation studies and clinical trials and by making widely available, easy to use, low-cost, evidence-based tools to enhance eye care across the Commonwealth and other low- and middle-income settings around the world.

 Image credits: Peek